 By Nick Kremers | WashBizHub Founder & Third-Generation Laundromat Professional | Updated February 2026

-Buying an existing laundromat can be one of the fastest paths to profitable business ownership in 2026, but only if you do your due diligence right.
+Buying an existing laundromat can be one of the fastest paths to profitable business ownership, but only if you do your due diligence right.
 Every year, I see buyers in our WashBizHub community pay too much for laundromats with hidden problems: inflated financials, aging equipment, problem leases, environmental issues, and deferred maintenance that costs tens of thousands to fix.
 This comprehensive checklist covers every item you need to verify before signing on the dotted line.

 I've organized this guide into 8 critical due diligence categories with 50+ specific items to verify.
 Whether you're buying your first laundromat or your fifth, following this checklist systematically will protect your investment and ensure you're buying a business that matches the seller's claims.
 Use this alongside your CLEANBI location analysis to validate both the business financials and the location fundamentals.